-S/N Qualification: Bachelor'sDegreeinBusinessAdministration (BBA) 1 Purpose(s) of Qualification: Purpose of Qualification: This qualification is intended for the individual who will be able to apply skills; knowledge and attitude in performing Business Management and Administration duties including formulation of policies, project appraisal, preparation of strategic plans and manage business contracts.
-2 NTA Level: 8 3 Level Descriptor The holder of this qualification will be able to apply knowledge, skills and understanding in a wide and unpredictable variety of contexts with substantial personal responsibility for the work of others and responsibility for the allocation of resources, policy, planning, execution and evaluation.
+S/N Qualification: Bachelor's Degree in Business Administration (BBA) 1 Purpose(s) of Qualification: Purpose of Qualification: This qualification is intended for the individual who will be able to apply skills; knowledge and attitude in performing Business Management and Administration duties including formulation of policies, project appraisal, preparation of strategic plans and manage business contracts.
+2 NTA Level: 8 3 Level Descriptor The holder of this qualification will be ableto apply knowledge, skills and understanding in a wide and unpredictable variety of contexts with substantial personal responsibility for the work of others and responsibility for the allocation of resources, policy, planning, execution and evaluation.
 4 Minimum Credits at this NTA Level: 120 5 Maximum Number of Credits from the Lowest NTA Level 240 6 Minimum Overall Credits 120 6 Entry Qualification NTA Level 7 in Bachelor in Business Administration 7 Date of Last Review of the Qualification Standard November, 2021

-Table 6.42: Curriculum details for Bachelor Degree in Business Administration -NTA
+Table 6.43: Core Modules in NTA Level 8 in Bachelor Degree in Business Administration - NTA Level 8

-Level 8

-Code Module Title Scheme of Study hrs/wk Credit Per Module
+Code Module Title Scheme hi ıdy Credit Per Module

-L T Р AS Wiodule
+L Т P AS Wiodule

 BAU 08101 Strategic Business Management 2 2 1 2 10

 BAU 08104 Marketing Research 2 1 2 1 9

 BAU 08105 Managerial Economics 2 2 0 2 9

 BAU 08106 Cost Accounting 2 2 1 2 10

 BAU 08207 Management Accounting 2 2 0 2 9

 BAU 08209 Financial Management 2 2 1 1 9

 BAU 08211 Auditing and Assurance Services 2 2 0 2 9

 BAU 08213 Dissertation 0 0 1 2 0 18

 Sub Total 83